 Summing up, if you don’t need to capture complex workflows of multiple users but want to make a nice website with a help center on your own — CMS is the right tool for you.
 It’s also a perfect option if you already have a site built on one of such platforms.

 Popular tools.
-A lot of sites are built with WordPress, Drupal, or Magento, designed specifically for the needs of online shopping.
+A lot of sites are built with WordPress, Drupal, or Adobe Commerce (formerly Magento), designed specifically for the needs of online shopping.
 Each of them has a basic set of features as well as some peculiarities.
-WordPress is very beginner-friendly, Drupal needs some tech expertise but is more feature-rich, and Magento helps make awesome eCommerce sites.
+WordPress is very beginner-friendly, Drupal needs some tech expertise but is more feature-rich, and Adobe Commerce helps make awesome eCommerce sites.